Gouranga-GH/ETEP-MLOps-MLflow-AWS/README.md

-# ETEP-MLOps-MLflow-AWS

-# End-to-end-Machine-Learning-Project-with-MLflow
+# Wine Quality Prediction

+## End-to-end-Machine-Learning-Project-with-MLflow-AWS-GitHub-Actions

+This repository contains an end-to-end machine learning pipeline built using MLOps practices and integrated with MLflow for experiment tracking.
+The pipeline handles various stages such as data ingestion, validation, transformation, model training, and evaluation.
+The project also includes a Flask web application to predict wine quality.

+## Project Overview

+The goal of this project is to build an end-to-end machine learning pipeline for predicting wine quality based on physicochemical properties of the wine.
+The pipeline is modular, allowing easy management and execution of different stages using MLOps principles.

+Key features:
+- Data ingestion from a source URL.
+- Data validation based on a predefined schema.
+- Data transformation including training and testing dataset splits.
+- Model training using ElasticNet regression.
+- Model evaluation with metrics tracked via MLflow.
+- A Flask web app for real-time predictions.

+## Pipeline Stages

+1. **Data Ingestion**
+   Downloads and extracts the dataset from a source URL.

+2. **Data Validation**
+   Validates the dataset against a predefined schema.

+3. **Data Transformation**
+   Splits the dataset into training and testing sets.

+4. **Model Training**
+   Trains the ElasticNet model using the training dataset.

+5. **Model Evaluation**
+   Evaluates the model on the test dataset using metrics like RMSE, MAE, and R-squared, with results logged into MLflow.

+## Web Application

+A Flask web app is provided to make predictions on new wine data.
+Users can input wine attributes (e.g., acidity, sugar, etc.), and the model will predict the quality of the wine.

-## Workflows
+## Workflows Update order

-1. Update config.yaml
+1. config.yaml
-2. Update schema.yaml
+2. schema.yaml
-3. Update params.yaml
+3. params.yaml
-4. Update the entity
+4. entity
-5. Update the configuration manager in src config
+5. configuration manager in src config
-6. Update the components
+6. components
-7. Update the pipeline
+7. pipeline
-8. Update the main.py
+8. main.py
-9. Update the app.py
+9. app.py

-# How to run?
+## How to run?

 ### STEPS:

 Clone the repository using Bash or CMD